Workflow Automation - Prefect

 Audit and design

-We review your existing flows, deployment configurations, agent setup, and any incident history.
-We map the gaps - missing retries, absent result persistence, orphaned schedules, undocumented dependencies - and produce a prioritized remediation plan alongside a target architecture diagram for your work pool and deployment topology.
+We review your existing flows, deployment configurations, and agent setup.
+We map the gaps - missing retries, absent result persistence, orphaned schedules, undocumented dependencies - and produce a prioritized remediation plan with a target architecture diagram for your work pool and deployment topology.

 Build and migrate

 We refactor or rebuild flows to the agreed architecture, write deployment manifests, configure work pools and infrastructure blocks, and integrate alerting.
-Existing schedules are migrated without downtime.
-We deliver working code in your repository, not a Prefect Cloud configuration that only we understand how to reproduce.
+Existing schedules migrate without downtime, and we deliver working code in your repository - not a config only we can reproduce.

 Handoff and documentation

-Every flow ships with inline docstrings, a deployment README, and a runbook covering common failure modes and how to respond.
-We run a working session with your team covering the Prefect UI, how to trigger manual runs with custom parameters, how to read flow logs, and how to add new flows following the patterns we established.
+Every flow ships with inline docstrings, a deployment README, and a runbook covering common failure modes.
+We run a working session covering the Prefect UI, triggering manual runs with custom parameters, reading flow logs, and adding new flows following our patterns.

 Why Prefect succeeds or fails in mid-market operations

-Prefect's core design decision - flows are Python functions, tasks are Python functions with a decorator - is what makes it approachable and what makes it dangerous.
+Prefect's core design - flows are Python functions, tasks are Python functions with a decorator - makes it approachable and dangerous in equal measure.
 A developer can have a working flow running locally in an afternoon.
-The gap between a flow that runs locally and a flow that runs reliably in production on a schedule, recovers from failures, notifies the right people, and is maintainable by someone other than its author is where most mid-market Prefect installs break down.
-The framework does not enforce any of those properties.
-It provides the tools to achieve them - work pools, deployments, result persistence, automations, artifacts - but using those tools correctly requires deliberate architectural choices that teams under delivery pressure tend to skip.
+The gap between that and a flow that runs reliably on a schedule, recovers from failures, and is maintainable by someone other than its author is where most mid-market installs break down.
+The framework provides the tools - work pools, deployments, result persistence, automations - but using them correctly requires deliberate choices that teams under delivery pressure tend to skip.

-The most common failure mode is what we call the deployment illusion: flows are registered in Prefect Cloud and appear healthy in the UI, but the underlying agent is running on a developer's machine, result persistence is off so there is no way to inspect what a flow actually produced, and retry logic either does not exist or is set to retry indefinitely in a way that masks the real failure.
-When something goes wrong, the debugging process involves reading raw logs in the UI and mentally reconstructing what the flow was supposed to do - because there are no artifacts, no summaries, and no documentation in the flow code itself.
-This is fixable, but it requires treating Prefect configuration as production infrastructure rather than a convenience layer on top of scripts.
+The most common failure mode is what we call the deployment illusion: flows are registered in Prefect Cloud and appear healthy, but the agent is running on a developer's machine, result persistence is off, and retry logic retries indefinitely masking the real failure.
+When something goes wrong, debugging means reading raw logs and mentally reconstructing what the flow was supposed to do - because there are no artifacts, no summaries, and no documentation in the flow code.

 What production-grade Prefect actually looks like

 A well-architected Prefect environment has a few non-negotiable properties.
-Work pools are defined with explicit infrastructure configurations - not the default local process pool that runs on whoever's machine happens to have the agent running.
-Deployments are defined in prefect.yaml files committed to version control and applied through CI, so the deployment configuration is reproducible and auditable.
-Result persistence is enabled for flows where downstream tasks or subflows depend on upstream outputs, which prevents redundant recomputation and makes debugging possible after the fact.
-Automations are configured to fire on failed, crashed, and late run states and route to a channel where someone is actually watching.
+Work pools use explicit infrastructure configurations - not the default local process pool.
+Deployments are defined in prefect.yaml files committed to version control and applied through CI, making configuration reproducible and auditable.
+Result persistence is enabled where downstream tasks depend on upstream outputs, preventing redundant recomputation.
+Automations fire on failed, crashed, and late run states and route to a channel where someone is watching.

-Beyond the infrastructure layer, the flow code itself needs to be structured for operability.
-Flows that are a single large function with fifty tasks inside them are hard to retry partially, hard to test, and hard to hand off.
-The right pattern is flows that compose subflows, where each subflow has a clear input and output contract and can be run independently for testing or manual recovery.
-Parameters should be used for anything that varies between environments or run contexts - connection strings, date ranges, feature flags - so the same deployment artifact works across dev, staging, and production with different parameter defaults.
-When these patterns are in place, Prefect's UI becomes genuinely useful: you can see exactly what ran, what it produced, why it failed, and trigger a corrective run with modified parameters without touching the codebase.
+Beyond infrastructure, flow code must be structured for operability.
+A single large function is hard to retry partially, hard to test, hard to hand off.
+The right pattern is flows that compose subflows, each with a clear input and output contract that can be run independently.
+Parameters should cover anything that varies between environments - connection strings, date ranges, feature flags - so the same deployment artifact works across dev, staging, and production with different defaults.
+When these patterns are in place, Prefect's UI is genuinely useful: you can see what ran, what it produced, why it failed, and trigger a corrective run without touching the codebase.

 Other Workflow Automation platforms we specialize in